qboards/kicad-boards/bb-ledbar/README.md

 # QBoard BB-LedBar

-Array of SMD leds (0805) breakout board that fits between the bus and the main grid of a breadboard
+Array of eight SMD leds (0805) on a breakout board that fits between the bus and the main grid of a breadboard.
+One side is common cathode, other side common anode.

 ![Board render](output/render.png)